 This article shows how to utilize Elevar's event builder extension for Google Tag Manager.

-Follow the steps below to install our chrome extension and put it to use!
+Follow the steps below to get up and running quickly

 Ensure you have an account created with Elevar and are logged in so we can authenticate your Google account.